Menopause Insomnia

 Waking night after night, endless hot flushes, aching muscles, mood swings and unstoppable belly fat, not only left me feeling exhausted, but left me concerned about my future health.

 Sleep restoration isn’t just about turning around the circadian rhythm as many self-help books lead you to believe.
-It’s about following a specific strategy that is duited to your changing hormonal environment in menopause and ensuring that you get the right nutrients that are unique to menopause too.
-If you don’t get the sleep you need for tomorrow, you feel exhausted.
-We all know that.
-And if it goes on and on, then you may also say goodbye to your healthy ageing goals too.
-All of these factors are covered in my program.
+It’s about following a specific strategy that is suited to your changing hormonal environment in menopause and ensuring that you get the right nutrients that are unique to menopause too.
+That’s why, the very first module you receive in the MyMT™ 12-week Programmes is called SLEEP ALL NIGHT.

 Now if it Seems Like This is a lot to Get Your Head Around, Don’t Worry.